 The mediator will facilitate a process of brainstorming where each party can explore options for settlement.
 Options are then organised in order of priority - the extent to which they satisfy the needs and interests of all parties.
 They will use negotiation skills and strategies to conduct exercises called reality testing and narrowing of options into settlement packages.

-The negotiation stage can take quite a long time and involve a lot of back and forth between the parties and also requires input from the lawyers.
-It is not unusual for parties to get tired and a little disheartened, but mediators are skilled at keeping people on track and building momentum towards settlement.
+The negotiation stage can take quite a long time and involve a lot of back and forth between the parties and the lawyers.
+It is not unusual for parties to get tired and a little disheartened, but mediators are skilled at keeping people on track and building momentum towards resolution.

-When the parties reach the Agreement stage it means they have finally agreed on how to resolve the dispute and are now ready to put it down in writing.
+When the parties reach the Agreement Stage it means they have finally agreed on how to settle the dispute and are now ready to craft a written settlement agreement.

 The mediation, however, is not quite finished yet.

-The agreement, usually called the mediated settlement agreement, has to be drafted and signed and this is usually done by the parties lawyers.
+The agreement, usually called the mediated settlement agreement, has to be drafted and signed and this is usually done by the parties lawyers with oversight by the mediator.

 The mediator still plays an important part in this process and keeps everyone on track ensuring all details and aspects of the agreement are recorded, not just the legal points.